Cray-HPE/docs-csm/troubleshooting/kubernetes/Kubernetes_Kube_apiserver_failing.md

 # Kubernetes `kube-apiserver` Failing

-If Kuberenetes encryption has been enabled via the [Kubernetes Encryption Documentation](../../kubernetes/encryption/README.md) and the encryption files have not been restored after a master node rebuild or upgrade, then the `kube-apiserver` on that node will fail.
+If Kubernetes encryption has been enabled via the [Kubernetes Encryption Documentation](../../operations/kubernetes/encryption/README.md) and the encryption files have not been restored after a master node rebuild or upgrade, then the `kube-apiserver` on that node will fail.
 This document only outlines the fix if the `kube-apiserver` if it is failing due to Kubernetes encryption not being restored.

 ## Process